open-policy-agent/opa/docs/content/configuration.md

 | `discovery.signing.keyid` | `string` | No | Name of the key to use for bundle signature verification. |
 | `discovery.signing.scope` | `string` | No | Scope to use for bundle signature verification. |
 | `discovery.signing.exclude_files` | `array` | No | Files in the bundle to exclude during verification. |

+Note: discovery should be mutually exclusive with other kinds of configuration: if discovery is on, bundles/decision logs/status cannot be configured manually.